 Scanning is the way in which users scan websites: they search the website for important elements and try in no time to check whether the page contains the information you are looking for.
 Most of the time the decision to stay on the side – or to jump – is taken after a few seconds.
 Good headlines help the reader make this decision quickly and safely.

 In-page navigation can be done by heading without links.
 The user just scrolls to the section you are looking for and starts reading the text there.
-An example would be a page about headache, which in addition to general information, also contains information on gender-specific headaches.
+An example would be a page about headaches, which in addition to general information, also contains information on gender-specific headaches.
 Depending on their own information needs, the reader can jump directly to the paragraph concerning him.
 For example, you can address different audiences on one page without causing confusion.

-Of course, headlines are also an important signal for the search engines.
+Of course, headlines are also an important signal for search engines.
 They help with the thematic assignment of pages and have until today a positive correlation to rankings.

 The “Web Developer Tools” plugin for Firefox can display the headline structure of a web page with one click.
 Under Information, select “Show document outline”.

 Headings can be structured in HTML in six levels.
 The H1 heading is at the top level and should reflect the theme of the website.
-Thus, it provides important signals for the customer, who sees at first glance: “Here I am right!”, But also for search engines, which can well assign the main theme of a page.
+Thus, it provides important signals for the customer, who seems at first glance: “Here I am right!”, But also for search engines, which can well assign the main theme of a page.

 This often causes the problem that slogans are very prominently displayed on pages.
 But they are often unsuitable as a heading.
-In the example of Honda it goes on the side around a special model: “VFR 1200 F”.
+In the example of Honda, it goes on the side around a special model: “VFR 1200 F”.
 However, the claim is “Technology meets true character” and thus gives no indication of the content of the page.
 For example, at first glance, my colleagues considered the page to be a category page or even an ad.
 None of them realized at first glance that this was a product page for a single model.

 The landing page for this Honda model mixes claim and headline

 In this case, a technical trick was used to work around the problem.
 The claim “Technology meets true character” was awarded second place (H2).
 The actual H1 is the gray text “VFR1200F” directly above the claim.
-Probably the SEO should be made happy, because something meaningful in the headline.
+Probably the SEO should be made happy because of something meaningful in the headline.
 I, as an SEO, am not happy because the user interface is not good.

 Important Feature of H1 Heading